DaniDeer/FuncyControllerCPP/docs/01-Basic-Functional-Programming-Principles.md

 ## 8. Lazy Evaluation (simulated via closures or deferred execution)

-C++ doesn’t support true lazy evaluation, but you can simulate it.
+C++ doesn’t support true lazy evaluation, but you can simulate it by using lambdas or generators.
 This helps when you want to define a pipeline or conditional read.

 ```cpp
 std::function<int()> lazySensorRead = []() {